 Private property is the bedrock of capitalism.
 So why would a self-proclaimed Communist country like China enshrine private property in its constitution?
 The answer lies in a deeper understanding of private property.

 For most of human history, there was no private property.
-No one owned the land and its resources or the knowledge that was handed down through the generations.
-All these were shared.
+No one owned the land and its resources or the knowledge that was handed down through generations.
+All were shared.

-The development of agriculture, about 10,000 years ago, changed the way people lived and related to one another.
-Foraging societies move continually in search of food.
+The development of agriculture about 10,000 years ago changed the way people lived and related to one another.
+Foraging societies move regularly in search of food.
 Planting crops requires landed settlements.
 Foraging societies depend on equality and reciprocity.
-Agriculture brought conflicts over land.
-Foraging provided barely enough food to survive.
-Agriculture provided a more reliable source of food and eventually a surplus.
+Agriculture invites conflict over land.
+Foraging provides barely enough food to survive.
+Agriculture can produce a surplus.

-Historians estimate that the collectively-produced surplus began to be claimed as private property about 6,000 years ago.
+Historians estimate that the collectively-produced surplus began to be claimed as private property about 10,000 years ago.
 Those who were delegated to manage the surplus for the community found themselves in a position to impose their will over the community.
-The same armed guards that were hired to protect the village from raiders could also protect the elite from villagers who challenged their power.
+The same armed guards who were hired to protect the village from raiders could also protect the elite from villagers who challenged their power.

-Private property divided humanity into classes: the majority who labor to produce; the minority who claim ownership of what is produced; and a small group of people in between.
+Private property divided humanity into classes: the minority who claim ownership of the means of production and what is produced; the majority who labor to produce; and a group of people in the middle.
 Over time, the form of class society has changed (feudalism, slavery, capitalism).
-Nevertheless, all class societies are based on private property, where the social surplus is in private hands.
+Nevertheless, all class societies are based on private property, where the social surplus is kept in private hands.

-Over the past two centuries, more and more resources have become private property including ideas, methods and machines.
-Seeds, plants, animals and even genes have been patented.
+Over the past two centuries, more and more resources have become private property.
+Seeds, plants, animals, and even genes have been patented.
 Nations claim ownership of water and air space.
 There are even disputes over who owns the moon.
 Only the national debt is collectively owned.